 Bilateral economic and trade relationship

-In 2012, Australia's two way merchandise trade with Sweden totalled A$2.77 billion, overwhelmingly in Sweden's favour.
-Australian merchandise exports to Sweden totalled A$345 million and included coal (A$205 million), alcoholic beverages (A$28 million) and copper ores and concentrates (A$25 million).
-Imports from Sweden totalled A$2.4 billion and included medicaments (A$351 million), vehicle parts and accessories (A$184 million) and civil engineering equipment and parts (A$176 million).
+In 2014-15, Australia's two way merchandise trade with Sweden totalled A$2.18 billion, overwhelmingly in Sweden's favour.
+Australian merchandise exports to Sweden totalled A$260 million and included coal, non-electrical engines and motors and alcoholic beverages.
+Imports from Sweden totalled A$1.9 billion and included medicaments and pharmaceutical products, vehicle parts and accessories and civil engineering equipment and parts.

 For information on doing business in Sweden, please see Austrade’s website.